-We describe the major result on categoricity in $L{\omega_1,\omega}$ , placing it in the context of more general work in abstract elementary classes.
+We describe the major result on categoricity in $L{\omega_1,\omega}$, placing it in the context of more general work in abstract elementary classes.
 In particular, we illustrate the role of higher dimensional amalgamations and sketch the role of a weak extension of ZFC in the proof.
 We expound the translation of the problem to studying atomic models of first order theories.
-We provide a simple example of the failure of amalgamation for a complete sentence of $L{\omega_1,\omega}$ .
-We prove some basic results on the absoluteness of various concepts in the model theory of $L{\omega_1,\omega}$ and publicize the problem of absoluteness of $\aleph_1$ -categoricity in this context.
-Stemming from this analysis, we prove Theorem: The class of countable models whose automorphism groups admit a complete left invariant metric is $\Pi_1^1$ but not $\Sigma_1^1$ .
+We provide a simple example of the failure of amalgamation for a complete sentence of $L{\omega_1,\omega}$.
+We prove some basic results on the absoluteness of various concepts in the model theory of $L{\omega_1,\omega}$ and publicize the problem of absoluteness of \aleph_1 -categoricity in this context.
+Stemming from this analysis, we prove Theorem: The class of countable models whose automorphism groups admit a complete left invariant metric is Π^1_1 but not Σ^1_1 .

 The study of infinitary logic dates from the 1920's.
 Our focus here is primarily on the work of Shelah using stability theoretic methods in the field (beginning with [She75]).
 In the first four sections we place this work in the much broader context of abstract elementary classes (aec), but do not develop that subject here.
-The main result discussed, Shelah's categoricity transfer theorem for $L{\omega_1,\omega}$ explicitly uses a weak form of the GCH.
+The main result discussed, Shelah's categoricity transfer theorem for $L{\omega_1,\omega}$, explicitly uses a weak form of the GCH.
 This raises questions about the absoluteness of fundamental notions in infinitary model theory.
-Sections 5-7 and the appendix due to David Marker describe the complexity and thus the absoluteness of such basic notions as satisfiability, completeness, $\omega$ -stability, and excellence.
-We state the question, framed in this incisive way by Laskowski, of the absoluteness of $\aleph_1$ -categoricity.
+Sections 5-7 and the appendix due to David Marker describe the complexity and thus the absoluteness of such basic notions as satisfiability, completeness, ω -stability, and excellence.
+We state the question, framed in this incisive way by Laskowski, of the absoluteness of א1-categoricity.
 And from the model theoretic characterization of non-extendible models we derive the theorem stated in the abstract on the complexity of automorphism groups.
 Most of the results reported here in Sections 1-4 are due to Shelah; the many references to [Bal09] are to provide access to a unified exposition.
-I don't know anywhere that the results in Section 5 have been published; but the techniques are standard and our goal is just to provide a reference.
-The result in Section 6 is new but easy.
+I don't know anywhere that the results in Section 5 have been published.
+The techniques are standard.
+Our main goal was to provide a reference for this material; but the distinction between the complexity of various notions for atomic

-\This article is a synthesis of the paper given in Singapore with later talks, including the Mittag-Leffler Institute in 2009 and CRM Barcelona in 2010.
+^{}This article is a synthesis of the paper given in Singapore with later talks, including the Mittag-Leffler Institute in 2009 and CRM Barcelona in 2010.
 It reflects discussions with set theorists during my stay at Mittag-Leffler and discussion with the Infinity project members in Barcelona.
 The author wishes to thank the John Templeton Foundation for its support through Project #13152, Myriad Aspects of Infinity, hosted during 2009-2011 at the Centre de Recerca Matematica, Bellaterra, Spain.
 Baldwin was partially supported by NSF-0500841.

-&lt;sup>1David Marker is partially supported by National Science Foundation grant DMS-0653484.
+1David Marker is partially supported by National Science Foundation grant DMS-0653484.